Gasteria brachyphylla Care Indoors; Watering, Light, Soil, Propagation, Problems & Remedies

 Light Requirements

-Gasteria brachyphylla grows best under bright light with 6-8 hours of direct sunshine.
+Gasteria brachyphylla prefers bright light with 6-8 hours of direct sunshine.
 Although it can grow under direct sunlight, avoid exposing it to too hot sunlight before acclimating it to prevent scorching.

 For even growth, regularly rotate the plant to ensure that the plant receives light on all sides.

 Gasteria brachyphylla has no need for extra humidity.
-Average room humidity of 50-55% is ideal for this plant.
+An average room humidity of 50-55% is ideal for this plant.
+Ensure good air circulation to discourage fungal diseases.

 Fertilizer

-Feed Gasteria brachyphylla monthly during the growing period with a balanced, water-soluble fertilizer as they are slow growing and therefore do not need frequent feeding.
+Feed Gasteria brachyphylla with a balanced, water-soluble fertilizer every 4 weeks in spring and summer as they are slow growing and therefore do not need frequent feeding.

-Withhold feeding in the cold season as growth is minimal at this time and feeding at this time can lead to fertilizer burn and death of the plant.
+Withhold feeding in fall and winter is minimal at this time and feeding at this time can lead to fertilizer burn and death of the plant.

 Potting Soil

-The best soil for Gasteria brachyphylla should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
+The best soil for Gasteria brachyphylla should be rich in organic matter, loose and free-draining to avoid waterlogging.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents soil is ideal as it drains easily and does not hold excess moisture.
+A blend of 2 parts cactus & succulents potting mix, 1 part perlite or pumice, and 1 part coarse sand or gravel is perfect for these plants.

 Repotting

-Repot Gasteria brachyphylla at the beginning of the growing season only when the plant becomes pot-bound.
+Repot Gasteria brachyphylla at the beginning of the growing season only when the plant is pot-bound.
 Use a shallow rather than a deep pot as it has shallow roots.

 The pot should be only 1 size larger than the current one.
 Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
 Check out these succulents pots available on Amazon.